benayat/Phishing-Domain-Extractor/README.md

 In this project, we use Spring Batch to read data from two different sources (a JSON file and a text file), process the data to extract domain names and URLs, and write the data to a MongoDB database.
 We define three steps in our batch job:

-1. `jsonToDtoStep`: Reads data from the `verified_online.json` file, processes it using the `phishtankProcessor`, and writes the results to a JSON file using the `jsonFileItemWriter`.
+1. `jsonToRedisStep`: Reads data from the `verified_online.json` file, processes it using the `phishDetailsToUrlPojoProcessor`, and writes the results to redis with RedisFinalWriter using pipeline, to avoid multiple network calls.

-2. `phishtankStep`: Reads data from the JSON file created in the previous step, processes it using the `phishtankProcessor`, and writes the results to a MongoDB database using the `writer`.
+2. `textToRedisPojoStep`: Reads data from the `All-phishing-links.txt` file, processes it using the `textToRedisPojoProcessor`, and writes the results like step 1.

-3. `phishingDatabaseStep`: Reads data from the `All-phishing-links.txt` file, processes it using the `phishingDatabaseProcessor`, and writes the results to the same MongoDB database using the `writer`.
+3. `redisToMongoStep`: Reads data from redis using redisReader, processes it using the `redisToMongoProcessor`, and writes the results to the same MongoDB database using the `MongoDomainWriter`.

 Each step consists of a reader, a processor, and a writer.
-The reader reads data from a source (in this case, a file), the processor processes the data (in this case, extracting domain names and URLs), and the writer writes the results to a destination (in this case, a JSON file or a MongoDB database).
+The reader reads data from a source (in this case, a file), the processor processes the data (in this case, extracting domain names and URLs), and the writer writes the results to a destination (in this case, Redis or MongoDB database).

 ## Installation

 To install and run this project, you'll need to have Java and Maven installed on your system.
-You'll also need to have a MongoDB instance running.
+You'll also need to have a MongoDB and Redis instances running on default ports.

 1. Clone the repository: